 It's extremely important that you evaluate each source before using them in your assessments, particularly if you are using information you found on the internet.
 The C.R.A.P Test is a way to evaluate a source based on the following criteria:

-We all use Google, but when you're looking for information on the internet, it's important to check that your information is legit and not the work of someone that is looking to spread misinformation.
+We all use Google, but when looking for information on the internet, it's essential to check that information is reliable, up-to-date, and unbiased.

 Google is often the way to find information online.
 There are 2 simple searching tips that can help you quickly locate sources.
 You can use these tips by themselves or combine them.